Help Us Help Them

 For kids................by kids.

-For G is for Gulf we have been awarded Youth Conservationists of the Year for 2012 fromThe Louisiana Wildlife Federation and The National Wildlife Federation; 2013 Coastal Stewardship Award from the Coalition to Restore Coastal Louisiana; and the 2013 Gulf Guardian Award in the Youth Environmental Education catagory from the United States Environmental Protection Agency.
+For our all of our work teaching other kids about the Gulf of Mexico ecosytem, we have been awarded Youth Conservationists of the Year for 2012 fromThe Louisiana Wildlife Federation and The National Wildlife Federation; 2013 Coastal Stewardship Award from the Coalition to Restore Coastal Louisiana; and the 2013 Gulf Guardian Award in the Youth Environmental Education catagory from the United States Environmental Protection Agency.

-All proceeds will go towards donating books to elementary school libraries throughout the gulf coast states and beyond!!!!
+All proceeds go towards donating books to elementary school libraries throughout United States!!!!
 For every 2 books sold, we can donate 1!

 To order, go to Amazon.com or click on:

 Click here to watch a video about the May 2011 release of the turtles in LMMSTRP's care!